Common Nursing Home Infections

 - Tissue damage

-Are the Common Infections From Neglect?
+Are There Common Infections Caused By Neglect?

 Nursing homes and other long-term care facilities are responsible for preventing, identifying, and containing the spread of infections.